nuxt/nuxt/docs/content/4.examples/3.composables/use-head.md

 ---
 toc: false
-description: "This example shows how to use useHead and Nuxt built-in components to bind meta data to the head of the page."
-title: "useHead"
 ---

+# useHead

+This example shows how to use useHead and Nuxt built-in components to bind meta data to the head of the page.

 ::ReadMore{link="/api/composables/use-head"}
 ::